Larsen & Toubro (L&T)

 04. Visual Aids

 The Social Audit Framework assessed the social performances of 31 CSR programs based on five broad dimensions, i.e.: 1.
 Values and Strategy, 2.
 Design and Relevance, 3.
 Implementation Modalities 4.
 Effectiveness and Impact and 5.
 Sustainability.
 This provided an objective, data-oriented structure to assess performance based on quantitative data and qualitative insights collected through a process of stakeholder engagement, document reviews and field visit observations.
-Document reviews and consultations with program managers were the first step, to understand initiatives at different companies and review established CSR systems and processes.
 Detailed stakeholder matrix and outcome grids were prepared for each program, which shaped the design of the audit tools.
 Field visits comprised of interactions with local partners, stakeholders and a sample set of beneficiaries to gauge perceptions of and measure impact, and also determine the scope for improvements and future plans.
-Each audited program was scored based on the evidence collected, which enabled comparability between different programs and assessed relative performance.